ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.1:** How many repeats were annotated in scaffold28? (use the command `wc -l` to check the number of lines of the file `scaffold.fa.out`)

+*3127 annotated repeats*

 **QB2.2:** How many of those are "LINE" elements? (check `scaffold.fa.tbl`)

+*480 are LINE elements*

 **QB2.3:** Look at the first lines of the repeat-masked genome (type `head scaffold.fa.masked` to see the first 10 lines), have any of the first nucleotides been masked?

+*No, none of the first 10 lines have masked nucleotides*

 **QB2.4:** What is the position of the first repeat?